 14 NOVEMBER 2014

 Encouraged by the level of interest in the Cyber-X piece, Rose sets up the Digitiser2000 website and reclaims the moniker of Mr Biffo for the first time in more than six years.
 Regular posts and features follow - initially including many classic Digitiser characters - and a resurgent community begins to grow.
 Unexpectedly, from out of nowhere, Digi is back!

 1 OCTOBER 2016

 The Block Party 2016 Teletext and Digitiser festival takes place at the Centre For Computing History in Cambridge.
-The first post-Digi event celebrating it, there are a number of talks and activities where former Digi contributors talk about its history.
+The first post-Digi event celebrating its legend, there are a number of talks and activities where former Digi contributors talk about the magazine's history.

 Following a short video he made for the event being very well received, a few days later Biffo announces his latest project – Mr Biffo's Found Footage – a self-produced and Kickstarter-funded web sketch series firmly planted in Digi territory.

 22 OCTOBER 2017